factor10/intent/docs/getting-started.md

 to use whatever type you want.
 We prefere to use `case class` as they are immutable, but any type will do.

-The _root state_ gets created in the `"root context"` and passed downstream to any child-context.
+The _root state_ gets created in the `"root context"` and passed downstream to any child context.
 Each child context has the possiblity to _transform_ the state before it is passed to the actual test as a parameter.